mebeim/aoc/2021/README.md

 The two patterns highlighted above actually represent the same digit, but the letters are in different orders.
-Each letter only means that a particular segment is ON, so it makes sense that they can be given in any order, however if we want to match them between each other we will need to either convert them into some identifier.
+Each letter only means that a particular segment is ON, the order does not matter, however if we want to match them between each other we will need to convert them into some identifier that is the same no matter the letter order.
 We could do this in different ways, but for our purpose transforming each of those strings into a [`frozenset`][py-frozenset] of letters will be the most helpful later on.

 We'll convert each pattern we encounter into a `frozenset` of letters, and also precalculate its length for later.